Return to CoronaNet

 Király, O., Potenza, M. N., Stein, D. J., King, D. L., Hodgins, D. C., Saunders, J. B., … & Abbott, M. W. (2020).
 Preventing problematic internet use during the COVID-19 pandemic: Consensus guidance.
 Comprehensive Psychiatry, 152180.

 Krause, N. M., Freiling, I., Beets, B., & Brossard, D. (2020).
 Fact-checking as risk communication: the multi-layered risk of misinformation in times of COVID-19.
 Journal of Risk Research, 1-8.

 Limaye, R. J., Sauer, M., Ali, J., Bernstein, J., Wahl, B., Barnhill, A., & Labrique, A. (2020).
 Building trust while influencing online COVID-19 content in the social media world.
 The Lancet Digital Health, 2(6), e277-e278.

 Liu, S., Yang, L., Zhang, C., Xiang, Y. T., Liu, Z., Hu, S., & Zhang, B. (2020).
 Online mental health services in China during the COVID-19 outbreak.
 The Lancet Psychiatry, 7(4), e17-e18.

 Makus, C. (2020).
-‘The newer, the better!..?’: Health crisis communication of the German Government on Instagram during COVID-19 (Bachelor’s thesis, University of Twente).
+‘The newer, the better!..?’: Health crisis communication of the German Government on Instagram during COVID-19 (Unpublished bachelor’s thesis, University of Twente).